Diffusion-Based Audio Inpainting: INTRODUCTION

-The remaining of this paper is organized as follows.
+The rest of this paper is organized as follows.
 Sec.~\ref{overview} reviews the relevant audio and image inpainting literature.
 Sec.~\ref{diffusion} explains the basics of diffusion models and the conditioning method for the inpainting task.
-Sec.~\ref{architecture} introduces the new diffusion model architecture, which employs the invertible CQT.
+Sec.~\ref{architecture} introduces the new diffusion-model architecture, which employs the invertible CQT.
 Sec.~\ref{evaluation} compares the proposed method with previous inpainting methods in terms of objective and subjective metrics.
 Sec.~\ref{conclusion} concludes the paper.

-\section{Overview of Inpainting Methods}
+\section{OVERVIEW OF INPAINTING METHODS}

 This section reviews some relevant methods in the audio inpainting literature.
-In addition, we summarize some recent work on image inpainting with diffusion models, which inspired this work.
+In addition, we summarize some recent work on image inpainting with diffusion models that inspired this work.